kapouer/sharpie/README.md

 * flatten
   boolean

-There is optional support for svg rendering using librsvg.
+Since version 1.4 svg support has been dropped and replaced by a passing svg through unmodified.

 Content-Type is set by sharpie middleware in the HTTP response header.